astrolovesdata/Projects/normalization-project/README.md

 ### Goal

-Remove transitive dependencies.
-Each table should represent a single entity, eliminating redundancy.
+Remove transitive dependencies(5).
+Each table should represent a single entity and eliminate redundancy.

 ### Customers